 Alan Maskell, Refurbishment Director at EQUANS, said: “We actively support and encourage our partners in utilising new technologies and trialling new ideas which will ultimately benefit the lives of residents.”

-Click the link below to read more production information:
+Click the link below to read more product information: